-- Non-spendable fund balance amounts that cannot be spent because they are either (a) not spendable in form or (b) legally or contractually required to be maintained intact. - Restricted fund balance amounts with constraints placed on their use that are either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions enabling legislation. - Committed fund balance amounts that can only be used for specific purposes determined by formal action of the Authority's highest level of decision-making authority (the Governing Board) and that remain binding unless removed in the same manner.
-The underlying action that imposed the limitation needs to occur no later than the close of the reporting period. - Assigned fund balance amounts that are constrained by the Authority's intent to be used for specific purposes.
+- Nonspendable consists of amounts that cannot be spent because they are either (a) not spendable in form or (b) legally or contractually required to be maintained intact. - Restricted consists of amounts with constraints placed on their use that are either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions enabling legislation. - Committed consists of amounts that can only be used for specific purposes determined by formal action of the Authority's highest level of decision-making authority (the Governing Board) and that remain binding unless removed in the same manner.
+The underlying action that imposed the limitation needs to occur no later than the close of the reporting period. - Assigned consists of amounts that are constrained by the Authority's intent to be used for specific purposes.
 The intent can be established at either the highest level of decision-making, or by a body or an official designated for that purpose.
-This is also the classification for residual funds in the Authority's special revenue funds. - Unassigned fund balance the residual classification for the Authority's general fund that includes amounts not contained in the other classifications.
-In other funds, the unassigned classification is used only if expenditures incurred for specific purposes exceed the amounts restricted, committed, or assigned to those purposes.
+This is also the classification for residual funds in the Authority's special revenue funds.